RaphaelIT7/gmod-datacache/README.md

-This Project compiles the datacache.dll form Gmod.
+This Project compiles the datacache.dll for Gmod.
+This currently only supports the main branch for Gmod on Windows.